 Sometimes, in order to focus on A Course in Miracles, it is necessary to simplify our lives.
 It is not a mistake to create circumstances in which attention can be more readily summoned and sustained.
-Indeed, salvation depends upon it.
+Indeed, our peace and joy depend upon it.

 To be in the Kingdom is merely to focus your full attention on it.
 As long as you believe you can attend to what is not true, you are accepting conflict as your choice (T-7.III.4:1-2).

 In the penultimate sense, this “focus” refers to an interior experience.
 It does not mean – or does not have to mean – that we spend all day in a chapel on our knees before a bloody cross.

 Rather, our attention is directed to the altar in our mind, what the course refers to as “the only reality” (T-7.III.4:8).

 For many of us, those are nice words – reassuring and even inspiring – but they are not yet our lived reality.
 So the question becomes: how do we develop this gift of attention that is itself the Kingdom of God?
 How do we make contact with this interior altar that is “a reflection of perfect Thought?”